 - 5.3.
-If a child discloses a safeguarding issue to you, you should: - Listen to and believe them. - Allow them time to talk freely and do not ask leading questions; - Stay calm and do not show that you are shocked or upset; tell the child they have done the right thing in telling you. - Do not tell them they should have told you sooner; - Explain what will happen next and that you will have to pass this information on. - Do not promise to keep it a secret; - Speak directly to the DSL/deputy DSL immediately.
-Please contact a member of the leadership if you are unable to find a member of the safeguarding team: - Record on CPOMs the conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it.
+If a child discloses a safeguarding issue to you, you should: - Listen to and believe them; - Allow them time to talk freely, ask open questions only and do not ask leading questions; - Stay calm and do not show that you are shocked or upset; tell the child they have done the right thing in telling you; - Do not tell them they should have told you sooner; - Explain what will happen next and that you will have to pass this information on; - Do not promise to keep it a secret; - Speak directly to the DSL/Deputy DSL immediately.
+Please contact a member of the leadership team if you are unable to find a member of the safeguarding team; - Record on CPOMs the conversation as soon as possible in the child's own words.
+Stick to the facts and do not put your own judgement on it.
 The record must include dates and times to ensure there is an accurate record; alternatively, if appropriate, make a referral to children's social care and/or the police directly, and tell the DSL as soon as possible that you have done so.

-5.4.
-If you discover that FGM has taken place or a pupil is at risk of FGM
+If you discover that FGM has taken place or a pupil is at risk of FGM consequences.
+It is also known as 'female genital cutting', 'circumcision' or 'initiation'.